nunuhara/sys4c/README.md

 ### Batch Mode

-To compile one or more .jaf source files in batch mode, simply pass them to the compiler on the command line.
+To compile one or more .jaf source files in batch mode, pass them to the compiler on the command line.
 The `-o` option is used to specify the output .ain file name (defaults to `out.ain`).